KlivenPL/EARIN_EX1/README.md

 1. Download release package or build project yourself
 1. Release package supports Windows machines
 1. Be sure, that decimal separator is set to "." (dot) in Windows Control Panel
+## Build
+Build using newest version of Visual Studio 2019 (16.9.0) and .Net Core 3.0
 ## Settings
 #### appsettings.json
 ```json